christopherstanleyobinna-rgb/Global-Superstore-Sales-Operations-Dashboard/README.md

 ## 📎 Author
-Developed as part of a data analytics learning and portfolio project using real-world business data.
+ developed as part of the **Codeant Technology Hub – Talent Pool Mentorship Program** using real-world business data.